RuthJNelson/Machine-Learning-Statistics/README.md

 # Statistics
-The following repository contains example files using statistical analysis in JupyterLab
+The following repository contains example files using linear and logistic regression in JupyterLab and Matlab

 The **Linear and Logistic Regression using random variables** contains code for the collowing visualisations: